Erasmus+ Blended Intensive Programmes

 Application Requirements

-Department: The blended intensive program to be held on the aforementioned dates is open only to undergraduate students in the Department of MECHANICAL ENGINEERING.
+Department: The blended intensive program to be held on the aforementioned dates is open only to undergraduate students in the Department of CIVIL ENGINEERING and INTERNATIONAL WATER RESOURCES.

-Undergraduate students: 3rd year Computer Engineering students can apply.
+Undergraduate and Graduate Students: 3rd year Civil Engineering undergraduate students and master students in International Water Resources can apply.

 Grades GPA: At the end of the Fall Semester 2024-2025, the overall (cumulative) GPA must be at least 2.50 out of 4.00.